You are here:

 Format for publishing information

-Information about schools’ governance arrangements should be published directly onto their website, rather than as a downloadable document (see page 55 of the Governance Handbook).
+Information about schools’ governance arrangements should be published directly onto their website, rather than as a downloadable document (see paragraph 331 of the Governance Handbook).

 For all other information there's no specified format.
 What's important is that it's easily accessible to parents and other stakeholders.